Innovative employee benefits, reward and recognition systems: when compensation isn't enough

 Flexible working arrangements

-According to the Fair Work Ombudsman, some employees – including parents, caregivers, people with disabilities and people experiencing domestic or family violence – are entitled by law to request flexible working arrangements.
+Employees – including parents, caregivers, people with disabilities and people experiencing domestic or family violence – are entitled by law to request flexible working arrangements.
 These requests can be denied only on reasonable business grounds.

 The value of flexible working arrangements